 This past weekend, I operated in the 2013 BARTG HF RTTY Contest.
 I had previously learned some things during our multi-single operation in the 2013 CQ WPX RTTY contest and made some enhancements to our contesting setup.
 As a result of this experience, I set a goal of making a serious effort in a RTTY contest.
 The 2013 BARTG HF RTTY contest ran from 0200z Saturday March 16 – 0200z on Monday March 18.
 I operated in the Single Operator All Band category, which allowed me to operate for 30 hours out of the total contest period of 48 hours (each break had to be at least 3 hours).

 I used the N1MM logger again in the SO2V configuration with our Icom IC-7800 transceiver.
-We added the 2Tone decoder, which when used along with MMTTY, made a huge difference in being able to pick the call signs and exchange information out of the sometimes garbled exchanges.
+We added the 2Tone decoder, which, when used along with MMTTY, made a huge difference in being able to pick the call signs and exchange information out of the sometimes garbled exchanges.
 I kept a window up with each decoder, which gave me two different interpretations of the RTTY signals.
 When I couldn’t make sense of what I saw in one window, I could almost always pick out a call sign or exchange from the other.
 This improved my QSO rate as I did not have to ask the station to repeat the exchange.
 As conditions deteriorated on Sunday due to a Solar Flare, using 2 decoders made a big difference.

 Here is the N1MM setup on my right monitor.
-The multiplier window shows which multipliers I worked on each band.
-For this contest, the multipliers were DXCC countries and W, VE, VK and JA call areas.
+The multiplier window shows which multipliers I worked on for each band.
+For this contest, the multipliers were DXCC countries and W, VE, VK, and JA call areas.
 The two windows on the left are the band map windows – one for each VFO.
-It shows spots and stations that I have worked.
+It shows spots and stations where I have worked.
 If I click on one, it tunes the VFO right to the station – useful in search and pounce mode.
 The right monitor also has my QSO log, the spotting cluster access window, and the score window.
-Below are the graphical statistics showing my progress during the contest which are provided via an analysis program called Athena.
+Below are the graphical statistics showing my progress during the contest, provided via an analysis program called Athena.
 You can see that once the Solar Flare hit during the day on Sunday, 20m was practically the only band with steady traffic.
 15m and even 10m opened up again later in the afternoon.

-I posted my score to the 3830 website and as of this morning’s report my claimed score ranked at the top of my category – I am hoping that this will hold up.
-Each time I operate, I learn more about N1MM and I’m looking forward to the next contest to learn even more about its capabilities and to be able to better take advantage of SO2V.
+I posted my score to the 3830 website, and as of this morning’s report, my claimed score ranked at the top of my category – I am hoping that this will hold up.
+Each time I operate, I learn more about N1MM, and I’m looking forward to the next contest to learn even more about its capabilities and to be able to better take advantage of SO2V.